marberi/100days/README.md

 ![GAN loss](https://github.com/marberi/100days/blob/master/gan_loss_v2.png)

 I read through [Which Training Methods for GANs do actually Converge?](https://arxiv.org/pdf/1801.04406.pdf) searching for a solution.
-It seems like I should try implementing the R1 or R2 regularization term in eq.
-9 or 10.
+Implementing a combination (ish) of the R1 or R2 regularization terms (eq.
+9 and 10), I find a strong regulizing effect.
+More results follow tomorrow.